KDE/digikam-doc/post_processing/html_gallery.rst

 Creating a New Theme
 --------------------

-The HTML Gallery tool can easily be themed to produce very different sites.
-This chapter explains how to create themes.
+The HTML Gallery tool can easily produce very different sites based on themes.
+This section explains how to create a new theme.

 Getting Started
 ~~~~~~~~~~~~~~~

 A theme is a folder which contains at least two files:

-    - A **Desktop file** describing the theme.
+    - A **Desktop File** describing the theme.
     - A :file:`template.xsl` file to generate the HTML files.

 When the tool is running, it does the following:

-    - Create an output folder.
+    - Creates an output folder.
     - For each image collection:

-        - Create a folder.
+        - Creates a folder.
-        - Generate thumbnails (square by default).
+        - Generates thumbnails (square by default).
-        - Generate full images.
+        - Generates full images.
-        - Optionally copy original images.
+        - Optionally copies original images.

-    - Copy the theme folder to the output folder.
+    - Copies the theme folder to the output folder.
-    - Generate an XML file describing the image collections: :file:`gallery.xml`.
+    - Generates an XML file describing the image collections: :file:`gallery.xml`.
-    - Generate the HTML files by applying :file:`template.xsl` to :file:`gallery.xml`.
+    - Generates the HTML files by applying :file:`template.xsl` to :file:`gallery.xml`.

 The Desktop File
 ~~~~~~~~~~~~~~~~